 I grew up in a little town called Bedford south of Cleveland, Ohio.
-In case you were wondering, it’s no where near Rockford, Maryland.
-Yet as we stood waiting for our seat, a bus boy walked by and immediately we locked eyes.
+In case you were wondering, it’s nowhere near Rockville, Maryland.
+As we stood waiting for our seats, a busboy walked by and immediately we locked eyes.
 A quick run through my mental photo album found me staring at a guy that was “Everyone’s All-American” in high school.
 That’s right.
-I was staring directly at a guy from my hometown, who was thin, burned out and now cleaning off tables at Don Pablos…in MARYLAND!
+I was staring directly at a guy from my hometown.
+He was thin, burned out, and now cleaning tables at Don Pablos…in MARYLAND!
 I still get chills when I think of that moment.
-My chances of winning the lottery are probably better then that moment ever happening again.
+My chances of winning the lottery are probably better than that moment ever happening again.

-Within moments, Sean had dropped his bus pan and was giving me the kind of hug you give a family member you hadn’t seen in years.
-To hear Sean talk later, I think he actually felt that way.
-We exchanged numbers and later that evening I picked him up at his sisters house where he was now living in the basement.
-I took him out for a good meal and listened for hours as he told me stories of drug addiction, wasted years, homelessness and shelters he had been in and out of.
+Within moments, Shawn dropped his bus pan.
+Cups and plates shattered.
+He was now giving me the kind of hug you give a family member you haven’t seen in years.
+To hear Shawn talk later, I think he actually felt that way.
+We exchanged numbers and later that evening I picked him up at his sister’s house where he was now living in the basement.
+I took him out for a good meal and listened for hours as he told me stories of drug addiction, wasted years, homelessness, and shelters he had been in and out of.
 After dinner he had me drive over to the local high school parking lot.
-We sat on the hood of the car as he re-lived high school memories I had long since forgotten.
-It was almost as if that was all he had left to hold onto.
+We sat on the hood of my rental car as he re-lived our high school memories.
+It was almost as if that was all he had left to hold on to.
 I will never forget staring into eyes that told a story of so much potential thrown away.
 Yet I saw a glimpse of a guy just trying to get his life back together.
 I’ll never forget it.

 As my plane touched down in Baltimore Wednesday, I couldn’t help but think of that divine moment.
 When a decision for chips and salsa forever changed my life.
-I wonder sometimes if maybe, it forever changed Sean’s too.
+I wonder sometimes if maybe, it forever changed Shawn’s too.
 I don’t know where he is in this world.
 I pray God’s grace and mercy are still upon him.
 I keep the picture of the 2 of us outside that Don Pablos in my desk and often stumble across it.
-When I do, I pray that one day I will meet Sean again in heaven where there are no more demons and no more memories of addictions and wasted opportunities.
-Only wonderful stories of divine moments and maybe some “chips and salsa” for old times sake.
+When I do, I pray that one day I will meet Shawn again in heaven where there are no more demons, addictions, and memories of wasted opportunities.
+Only wonderful stories of divine moments and maybe some “chips and salsa” for old time’s sake.